open-contracting/extension_registry.py/docs/translation.rst

     sphinx-intl create-txconfig

-Update the ``.tx/config`` file based on the POT files (replace ``ocds-extensions`` with your project):
+Update the ``.tx/config`` file based on the POT files (replace ``open-contracting-partnership-1`` with your organization and ``ocds-extensions`` with your project):

 .. code-block:: bash

-    sphinx-intl update-txconfig-resources --transifex-project-name ocds-extensions --pot-dir build/locale --locale-dir locale
+    sphinx-intl update-txconfig-resources --transifex-organization-name open-contracting-partnership-1 --transifex-project-name ocds-extensions --pot-dir build/locale --locale-dir locale

 Push source files to Transifex for translation: